berylcczhang/TEST/doc/sphinx/intro.rst

 Probability Distribution Functions: the IMF, SFH, CMF, CLF, A_V distribution
 ----------------------------------------------------------------------------

 As mentioned above, SLUG regards the IMF, SFH, CMF, CLF, and extinction A_V as probability distribution functions.
 These PDFs can be described by a very wide range of possible functional forms; see :ref:`sec-pdfs` for details on the exact functional forms allowed, and on how they can be specified in the code.
 When SLUG runs a cluster simulation, it draws stars from the specified IMF in an attempt to produce a cluster of a user-specified total mass.
 There are a number of possible methods for performing such mass-limited sampling, and SLUG gives the user a wide menu of options; see :ref:`sec-pdfs`.
-SLUG will also, upon user request, randomly draw a visual extinction A_V to be applied to the light.
+SLUG will also, upon user request, randomly draw a visual extinction A_V to be applied to the light (and either the same or a different visual extinction can be applied to nebular light -- see :ref:`ssec-nebula`).

 For a galaxy simulation, the procedure involves one extra step.
 In this case, SLUG assumes that some fraction :math:`f_c` of the stars in the galaxy are born in star clusters, which, for the purposes of SLUG, means that they all share the same birth time.
 The remaining fraction :math:`1-f_c` of stars are field stars.
 When a galaxy simulation is run, SLUG determines the total mass of stars :math:`M_*` that should have formed since the start of the simulation (or since the last output, if more than one output is requested) from the star formation history, and then draws field stars and star clusters in an attempt to produce masses :math:`(1-f_c)M_*` and :math:`f_c M_*`.
 For the field stars, the stellar masses are drawn from the IMF, in a process completely analogous to the cluster case, and each star is given its own randomly-generated extinction.
 For star clusters, the masses of the clusters are drawn from the CMF, and each cluster is then populated from the IMF as in the cluster case.
 Again, each cluster gets its own extinction.
 For both the field stars and the star clusters, the time of their birth is drawn from the PDF describing the SFH.